English or Irish Yew

-Used widely as a hedging plant, Taxus baccata Fastigiata is the Irish Yew .
-With an upright habit or columnar growth habit it will reach around 3m in height with a 1m spread in around 10 years.
+Used widely as a hedging plant, Taxus baccata Fastigiata is the upright form of the English or Irish Yew.
+With an natural columnar growth habit it will reach around 3m in height with a 1m spread in around 10 years.

 Over time if left unpruned the plant will broaden in growth habit although still upright it will spread to 2m + near the crown.